 Incorporate keywords in both your title and description.
 The description should read like a summary with keywords naturally fitting your content and not keyword stuffing.

 Also, incorporate relevant tags, TubeBuddy can help with identifying tags.

 6. Leverage YouTube’s Analytics

 Review the Audience Retention metric and subscription conversions to see your most successful video content.
-Try to identify patterns in what’s performing whether it’s a specific topic, the number of edits, length, etc.
+Try to identify patterns in your analytics of what’s performing whether it’s a specific topic, the number of edits, length, etc.

 You can also see the specific points where viewers drop off for each video.
 Add a recommended video card to that time stamp to keep them on your channel.